surveyjs/survey-creator/docs/property-grid.md

 #### `default`

 A default value for the property.
-If not specified, `default` equals to `""` for string values, 0 for numbers, `false` for Boolean values.
-The default value is not serialized into survey JSON definition.
+If not specified, `default` equals `""` for string values, 0 for numbers, and `false` for Boolean values.
+The default value is not serialized into a survey JSON definition.

 ```js
 Survey.Serializer.addProperty("dropdown",